 Community Access to Child Health (CATCH) Resident Grants Program

-CATCH Resident Grants support pediatric residents in the planning and/or implementation of innovative, community-based initiatives that increase children’s access to medical homes, immunization services, and specific health services not otherwise available.
+CATCH Resident Grants support pediatric residents in the planning and/or implementation of innovative, community-based initiatives that increase children's access to optimal health and well-being and address unmet child health needs.

 CATCH partners with American Academy of Pediatrics (AAP) Sections to support pediatric residents to conduct community-based projects that advance child health and well-being.
 These Sections will help to sponsor grants that address topics that are of current interest to their membership.
 Descriptions of special topics are available in the application instructions.